 - Universal – Human Rights are universal in application and they apply irrespective of one’s origin, status, or condition or place where one lives.
 Human rights are enforceable without a national border.
 Human rights are the same for all human beings regardless of race, sex, religion, political or another opinion, national or social origin.
 We are all born free, and equal in dignity and rights— human rights are universal.

-- Interdependent – Human Rights are interdependent because the fulfillment or exercise of one cannot be had without the realization of the other
+- Interdependent – Human Rights are interdependent because the fulfilment or exercise of one cannot be had without the realization of the other

 The International Law on Human Rights is the tool to fulfill the acute need to maintain peace and justice for humankind which precipitated a search for ways of strengthening international cooperation, including cooperation aimed both at protecting the human person against the arbitrary exercise of State power and at improving standards of living.